naturalis/barcode-constrained-phylogeny/README.md

    conda env create -f workflow/envs/environment.yml
    ```
    This command will create a new Conda environment named bactria with the packages
    specified in the environment.yml file.
-This file also includes pip packages specified in
-   the workflow/envs/requirements.txt file, which will be installed after the Conda packages.
+This step is largely a placeholder because
+   most of the dependency management is handled at the level of individual pipeline
+   steps, which each have their own environment specification.
 3. **Activate the Environment:**
    After creating the environment, activate it using the conda activate command:
    ```bash